• Skip to content

 He gave specific examples, like doing background checks on volunteers who work with kids and youth in an effort to keep their kids safe.

-He also explained to the parents why the check-in process was so important and that they should appreciate workers that won’t hand their kids off to someone without the parent card.
+He also explained to the parents why the check-in process was so important and that they should appreciate workers who won’t hand their kids off to someone without the parent card.

 The pastor did a great job supporting efforts to keep the kids and church members safe with scripture.